The Four Noble Truths

 • Right effortSammā-vāyāma

-Cultivate balanced diligence: prevent unskillful states, overcome existing ones, develop skillful ones, and maintain them.
-Avoid both laxity and excessive striving.
+Cultivate balanced diligence: prevent/overcome unskillful states, develop/maintain skillful ones.
+Avoid laxity & excess striving.

 • Right concentrationSammā-samādhi

-Develop the ability to unify the mind on a meditation object (like the breath), leading to states of calm absorption (jhāna) that support insight.
+Develop ability to unify mind on object (e.g., breath), leading to calm absorption (jhāna) supporting insight.

 • Right mindfulnessSammā-sati

-Cultivate clear, non-judgmental present-moment awareness of body (kāya), feelings (vedanā), mind-states (citta), and mental objects/phenomena (dhammā).
+Cultivate clear, non-judgmental present awareness of body (kāya), feelings (vedanā), mind-states (citta), & mental objects (dhammā).

 WisdomPaññā